SummaryRead the full fact sheet

 Challenging the tan beauty myth

-Recent public awareness campaigns have challenged the perception that tanned skin is more desirable than pale skin.
-While there have been improvements, the desire for the appearance of tanned skin still exists, especially amongst younger people.
+Public awareness campaigns have challenged the idea that tanned skin is more desirable than pale skin.
+While there have been improvements, the desire for tanned skin still exists, especially among younger people.

 Types of tanning products